 Lillian Sedwick was state head of the Indiana Woman’s Christian Temperance Union (WCTU).
 She was also state leader of the Indiana Women of the Ku Klux Klan (WKKK).

 Sedwick became state head of the Indiana WKKK when she replaced Daisy Douglass Barr.
-Reverend Barr was another WKKK and WCTU leader
+Rev. Barr was another WKKK and WCTU leader

 As a KKK-supported candidate, Ms. Sedwick won election to the Indianapolis school board.
 There she promoted racial segregation.